eiskaltdcpp/eiskaltdcpp/README.md

 MS Windows users may download official installers and portable builds from SourceForge (see links below).
 Program doesn't have embedded mechanism of updates, so users should monitor updates themselves.

+## Usage

+EiskaltDC++ is designed mostly for experienced users who know how DC works which settings should be used with their type of network connection, etc..
+This short introduction is not intended to describe such basic things.

+Here are small recommendations for initial configuration after first launch of program:

+1. Open Preferences dialog.
+2. Set nickname and default encoding for DC hubs (for example, WINDOWS-1251 for Russian hubs).
+3. Set type of incoming connections (active mode, firewall with UPnP or passive mode).
+4. Set downloads directory.
+5. Apply settings and close Preferences dialog.
+6. Open Public Hubs widget.
+7. Connect to few popular public hubs (you may sort list by amount of users or by total amount of shared data).
+8. Open Search widget and try to search any popular file.
+9. Add few hubs to list of Favourite hubs and enable auto connect on program startup for them.
+10. Program settings will be saved on program exit.

+All programs (`eiskaltdcpp-qt`, `eiskaltdcpp-gtk` and `eiskaltdcpp-daemon`) use the same common settings.
+So once you have correctly configured connections in EiskaltDC++ Qt, for example, you may launch `eiskaltdcpp-daemon` and use Web UI for ruling it.

 ## Development

 During the development EiskaltDC++ in past years we have used different CVS (Subversion first and then Git) and different development models.
 Currently the process looks like this: